michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.1.1 =
+- Fixed a fatal error `Call to undefined function mb_detect_encoding()...` in the category select page on the server that does not install the multibite string extension.
 - Fixed a bug that the `%price%` variable in the `Item Format` unit option was not functional.

 = 3.1.0 - 07/27/2015 =